 #1 – Consumer Credit Analyst Career

-The role of consumer analyst is to examine the financial condition of an individual.
-He usually analyses the financial position of an individual before the bank/financial institution can grant him loan.
-The analyst gathers key information such as past credit history, defaults, assets in form of cash, investments or real estate, salary and credit score like FICO.
+The role of a consumer analyst is to examine the financial condition of an individual.
+He usually analyses the financial position of an individual before the bank/financial institution can grant him a loan.
+The analyst gathers key information such as past credit history, defaults, assets in the form of cash, investments or real estate, salary, and credit score like FICO.

 #2 – Corporate Credit Analyst Career